Your Directors present their Thirty Third Annual Report together with the auditedaccounts of your Company for the year ended March 31 2020.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hadappointed Dr. K. R. Chandratre Practicing Company Secretary Pune to undertake theSecretarial Audit of the Company.
-The Secretarial Audit Report is provided as "AnnexureIV".
-There are no qualifications reservation or adverse remark ordisclaimer made in the Secretarial Audit Report.
+The Secretarial Audit Report is available at "AnnexureV" to this report.
+There are no qualification reservation or adverse remark ordisclaimer made in the Secretarial Audit Report.

 COMPLIANCE WITH SECRETARIAL STANDARDS

-The Company has complied with the applicable Secretarial Standards.
+The Company has complied with the applicable mandatory Secretarial Standards.

 Pursuant to the provisions of Section 134(3) (a) of the Companies Act 2013 theextract of the Annual Return in Form MGT-9 is attached as "Annexure VI".The same is available at the weblink: https://www.techmahindra.com/en-in/investors/MGT9-Extract-of-Annual-Return.pdf

-Disclosures of the ratio of the remuneration of each director to the median employee'sremuneration and other details as required pursuant to Section 197(12) of the CompaniesAct 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 as amended from time to time are provided in "AnnexureVI".
+Disclosures of the ratio of the remuneration of each director to the median employee'sremuneration and other details as required pursuant to Section 197(12) of the CompaniesAct 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 as amended from time to time are provided as "AnnexureVII".